 The fortress-like Old Synagogue was built at the end of the 15th century and is the oldest Jewish house of worship in Poland.
 Now a branch of the Krakow City History Museum, the Old Synagogue provides an informative introduction to Judaism and its significance within Polish culture.

 The restored Remuh Synagogue dates to the mid-16th century and has resumed religious services for the neighborhood’s growing Jewish population.
 The adjacent cemetery served as a burial site for the community for nearly 300 years until a larger one was opened nearby.
 Completely desecrated by the Nazis, the tombstones in Remuh Cemetery have been righted and restored as much as possible.

-In a neighborhood bursting with dining options, Miodova Restaurant is a true gem.
-The dishes served here are modern interpretations of classic recipes that were unearthed in a Polish cookbook from 1897.
+In a neighborhood bursting with dining options, Miodova Restaurant was a true gem.
+(Sadly closed in 2019.)
+The dishes served here were modern interpretations of classic recipes that were unearthed in a Polish cookbook from 1897.
 Many come in small copper pots and include an eclectic mix of ethnic flavors.
-Winners include potato dumplings with beef brisket and pickles in a light cream sauce, and a stack of rye blinis layered with beef shank, sour cream, and apricot preserves.
-A shot of flavored vodka makes the perfect digestif.
+Winners included potato dumplings with beef brisket and pickles in a light cream sauce, and a stack of rye blinis layered with beef shank, sour cream, and apricot preserves.
+A shot of flavored vodka made the perfect digestif.

 Every night except Sunday you can find Kielbaski z Niebieskiej Nyski, the famous Krakow sausage van, set up near the railroad tracks at the northern edge Kazimierz.
 The smoky kielbasa are served simply with mustard and a roll, and are shared standing up around nearby tables.
 This is a Krakow experience definitely worth seeking out.
 Expect a lengthy queue on weekends!